devmoments/transactional-email-chef/README.md

 # transactional-email-chef

-Recreated from Really Good Emails template
+Recreated from Really Good Emails mockup

 This transactional email is build using HTML and CSS inlined